-Becoming a therapist was not a choice, but a calling that I didn’t allow myself to hear.
+Becoming a therapist was not a choice, but a calling I didn’t allow myself to hear in the beginning.

 Born into this world an introvert with an “old soul” persona, at least that’s how I recall it.
 I spent most of my early day’s people watching, mostly because I was a baby and had no choice, but later on, it turned into a true curiosity about how and why people think and act the way they do.
 I was fascinated by the world around me and had a heightened sense of emotional acuity.
 I could read peoples body language, gauge shifts in tones and inflections in a conversation, and feel the emotional states of the people around me.

 At the time I didn’t know it, but I was gifted with an ability to connect and empathize with people in a deep and meaningful way.
-The challenge was that I didn’t know how to harness my “superpowers” and use them effectively.
+The challenge was that I didn’t know how to harness, what my wife now calls, my “superpowers” and use them effectively.

 Did you ever learn to harness your “superpowers”?